 - Be everywhere.
-Since the rise of the smartphone years ago, more and more people are consuming your content on different devices than a desktop.
-LinkedIn is no different, already in the first quarter of 2014, 43% of traffic from LinkedIn members came through mobile.
+Since the rise of the smartphone years ago, more and more people are consuming content on different devices than a desktop.
+LinkedIn is no different.
+Already in the first quarter of 2014, 43% of traffic from LinkedIn members came through mobile.
 If your content is not readable (not enough paragraphs) or if the visuals are unclear on mobile, you will lose trust and readers.

 One of the strongest elements of a good sale is that it is personal.
-You can share updates via your Linkedin’s Company page; There is no option yet to publish long-form content (more on that later), this gives a unique opportunity.
-This lets you use your companies strongest assets, your employees.
+You can share updates via your Linkedin Company page; There is no option yet to publish long-form content (more on that later), but this gives a unique opportunity.
+This lets you use your company’s strongest assets, your employees.

 #1 Position yourself as a thought leader

-This one might seem like a no-brainer, but still, one of the main benefits of the LinkedIn Publishing Platform is, of course, that it allows you to position yourself as a thought leader in your industry.
+This one might seem like a no-brainer, but one of the main benefits of the LinkedIn Publishing Platform is that it allows you to position yourself as a thought leader in your industry.

 Familiarity breeds trust”, when you and your company show up consistently in the newsfeed you will build trust, and trust brings business.
 Being active on LinkedIn and investing in my network brings me consistent leads